Gary Brabham: Starter formulae

-During the 1987 season, he made one-off appearances at Oulton Park in the British Touring Car Championship, and at Silverstone in the MG Maestro Challenge.
+During the 1987 season, Brabham made one-off appearances at Oulton Park in the British Touring Car Championship, and at Silverstone in the MG Maestro Challenge.
 In the latter, he notably battled for the lead with future F1 World Champion Damon Hill and won the race, though neither were eligible for points as they were guest drivers.
 He also contested a Ford Escort Celebrity race at Brands Hatch and finished 4th.

-He returned to Australia briefly to race in the 1987 James Hardie 1000 at Bathurst, sharing a works BMW M3 with Juan Manuel Fangio II.
+Brabham returned to Australia briefly to race in the 1987 James Hardie 1000 at Bathurst, sharing a works BMW M3 with Juan Manuel Fangio II.
 The car was up to fifth at one stage before Fangio glanced a stricken car in the rain.
 Brabham showed his speed late in the race, dicing and passing the Aussie legend Peter Brock.
 Although Brock would eventually win the race, Brabham and Fangio were classified 16th at the end.

 For 1988, Brabham returned to England, joining Bowman Racing for a third season of British Formula 3.
 Although JJ Lehto won the championship, Brabham stormed home late in the season, winning four races in his Ralt-Volkswagen RT32 to finish second.
 On his way, he also won the Scottish Superprix and Oulton Park Gold Cup.
 This earned him his first chance to test a Formula One car.
 He tested a Benetton B188 at the behest of team manager, Peter Collins, at Jerez.

 A chance to move up to International Formula 3000 arose in 1989, but the drive went to Andrea Chiesa, instead.
 Brabham settled for a drive with Bromley Motorsport, in the British Formula 3000 Championship, in an ex-Roberto Moreno Reynard-Cosworth 88D.
 He took this car to the inaugural title with four victories and pole positions along the way.
 During the season, he also managed to secure some outings in the International series for both Bromley and Leyton House teams, his best result being fifth at Brands Hatch.